ccrisan/motionpie/README.md

 Deploying
 ---------

+### Script

+I've added a script that can automatically flash your sdcard, you simply need to point it to the correct device node, confirm and you're done!

+**Notice** you will need to replace *sdx* in the following commands with the actual device node for your sdcard.

+    # run the following as root (sudo)
+    board/raspberrypi/mksdcard /dev/sdx

+### Manual

 You will need to create two partitions in your sdcard, the first (boot) needs to be a small *W95 FAT32 (LBA)* patition (that's partition id **c**), about 50